 What do you do to understand what is going on in the heads of the target audience, do you do focus groups, do you do surveys, what do you do?

 That’s the thing, when people hear, focus groups, their mind starts to travel down like “Oh, this is going to get expensive, I’m going to have to hire a professional firm to do it and do it at a user testing lab, and all this.
 And it’s like “No!”
 You can do it totally on the cheap.
-There’s a whole chapter dedicated to focus groups done on the cheap in a fantastic book called “Don’t make me think” by Steve Krug, and you could do a focus group for as little as a couple hundred bucks, get 5-10 people in the room where you pay them $20, $25, $50, something cheap for a couple hours or a half day and you can get the most amazing insight into how they think, how they interact with your website, what their problems are, what their motivations are.
+There’s a whole chapter dedicated to focus groups done on the cheap in a fantastic book called “Don’t make me think” by Steve Krug, and you could do a focus group for as little as a couple of hundred bucks, get 5-10 people in the room where you pay them $20, $25, $50, something cheap for a couple of hours or a half-day and you can get the most amazing insight into how they think, how they interact with your website, what their problems are, what their motivations are.

 That’s exactly it.
 You’ve really got to find that pain point.
 What problem are you solving for them.
 What we do is literally walk them to the classroom and do it ourselves with an observer who’s slightly independent, who might look at things differently than I might look at them.
 And you can do it with retail, and retail is in a staggeringly competitive environment.
 You can still do it with your customers.
 Put on a wine and cheese at 530 after your store is closed, and they’ll come in.
 Offer them something.
 You can easily get them into a conversation.
 People love their opinions being asked.
 People don’t hold back if you ask them a question “Tell me 3 things we can improve,” you’re going to hear 50.
 The cost is almost trivial to how much you would gain.
 Even if you do bring in an outside firm, I believe almost every dollar would pay for itself over and over again.
 Every dollar you paid you’d probably save $10 on your advertising spend.
 If you don’t know your customers, you can’t really target them successfully.